38 Different Species of Wild Cats

 It is the largest cat species in the world and is known for its striking orange coat with dark vertical stripes.

-Tigers are native to various parts of Asia, including India, Russia, and Southeast Asian countries.
+Tigers are native to various parts of Asia, including India, Russia, and Southeast Asia.

-There are several subspecies of tigers, including the Bengal, Siberian, Sumatran, and Indochinese, each with unique characteristics and adaptations.
+Several subspecies of tigers exist, including the Bengal, Siberian, Sumatran, and Indochinese, each with unique characteristics and adaptations.

 Unfortunately, tigers are listed as an endangered species due to habitat loss, poaching, and human-wildlife conflict.